-Mallinson and Healey spent the bulk of the limited funds available for St. Paul's, ensuring it would have a commanding external appearance, and it is scarcely a surprise there was relatively little money left to spend on the interior, which is modest by comparison.
+Healey, however, spent the bulk of the funds available for St. Paul's, ensuring it would have a commanding external appearance, and it is scarcely a surprise there was relatively little money left to spend on the interior, which is modest by comparison.
 The church is tall in all parts, and seemingly the more so by virtue of being situated on slightly rising ground.
-All the roofs are steeply pitched, with the nave slightly higher than the transepts and the chancel, and the bell-stage of the tower begins level with the nave ridge line, and rises supported by square clasping buttresses which diminish slightly in five steps.
+All the roofs are steeply pitched, with the nave slightly higher than the transepts and the chancel, and the bell-stage of the tower begins level with the nave ridge line and rises with the support of square clasping buttresses which diminish slightly in five steps.
 A corbel table of trefoil-cusped arches runs round the top of the bell-stage, just below the proud octagonal broach spire, and this is lit further up by two tiers of lucarnes, the lower, two-light, set in the cardinal faces, and the upper, one-light, set in the ordinal sides.
-The "Early English" style of the building, referred to by the Bradford Observer, is the usual one for Mallinson and Healey.
+The 'Early English' style of the building, referred to by the Bradford Observer, is the usual one for Mallinson and Healey at this stage.
 Windows everywhere are cusped lancets, usually placed in pairs, but there is also a wheel window in the nave W. gable and a little oval window in the chancel gable to the east.
-Side shafts to both doors and windows run through (as it were) integral shaft rings, which can actually be seen to be carved together from the same stone.
+Side shafts to both doors and windows appear to run through integral shaft rings, which can actually be seen to be carved from the same stone.
 The porch joins the aisle at its furthest western end, flush with the nave W. wall.
 (See the photograph, left.)
 The outer doorway has four orders of side shafts with busy leaf capitals, and a series of keeled and filleted rolls and a line of dog-tooth around the two-centred arch.

-The church interior, unfortunately, is very poorly lit, for the aisles have been closed off by solid partitions from the nave, and the clerestory, formed of small lancet pairs, was never designed to illuminate the nave unaided.
+The church interior, unfortunately, is today very poorly lit, for the aisles are now closed off by solid partitions from the nave, and the clerestory, formed of small lancet pairs, was never designed to illuminate the nave, unaided, in such circumstances.
 The five-bay arcades are formed of double-flat-chamfered arches springing from quatrefoil piers with nailhead decoration round the capitals.
-The tall crossing arches have a complex profile arranged in three orders above an inharmonious group of shafts (first keeled, then round, then filleted), but the asymmetry of the aisles is probably due to the subsequent widening of the S. aisle, when it may have lost the shafts with attractive capitals that still divide the lancet pairs lighting the N. aisle, featuring carved heads on one and pecking birds on another (as shown in the photograph, right).
-Decorative carving otherwise is confined largely to the font (standing at the W. end of the S. aisle) and, in particular, the reredos, formed of seven blank trefoil-cusped arches beneath gables, with elaborate flower and leaf carving in bas relief in the spandrels.
-In fact, the central gable, being wider and taller than the other six, provides room below for a pair of cusped lancets, and a roundel above and between displaying a representation of what is probably the Supper at Emmaus (i.e. as opposed to The Last Supper) since Christ and only two disciples can be seen.
+The tall crossing arches have a complex profile arranged in three orders above an inharmonious group of shafts (first keeled, then round, then filleted), but the asymmetry of the aisles is probably due to the subsequent widening of the S. aisle, when it may have lost the shafts with attractive capitals that still divide the lancet pairs lighting the N. aisle, featuring carved heads on one and pecking birds on another (illustrated below left).
+Decorative carving otherwise is confined largely to the font standing at the W. end of the S. aisle (as shown below right) and, in particular, the reredos (shown at the foot of the page), formed of seven blank trefoil-cusped arches beneath gables, with elaborate flower and leaf carving in bas relief in the spandrels.
+In fact, the central gable, being wider and taller than the other six, provides room below for a pair of cusped lancets and a roundel above and between displaying a representation of what is probably the Supper at Emmaus (i.e. as opposed to The Last Supper) since Christ and only two disciples can be seen.